Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Topology Reconfiguration

-Then we can enter the \textit{graph search} phase to generate a sequence of topology reconfiguration actions.
-With the transition model discussed before, a graph search algorithm can be applied to compute a sequence of enclosed subspaces starting from $\mathcal{C}_{\mathrm{free}}^v(q_i^v)$ to $\mathcal{C}_{\mathrm{free}}^v(q_g^v)$ while exploring the topology connections among these enclosed subspaces.
-An example is shown in Figure~\ref{fig:topology-graph}.
-Here, the graph has enclosed subspaces as vertices.
+The \textit{graph search} phase follows.
+It generates a sequence of topology reconfiguration actions using the transition model discussed earlier.
+A graph search algorithm can be applied to compute a sequence of enclosed subspaces starting from $\mathcal{C}_{\mathrm{free}}^v(q_i^v)$ to $\mathcal{C}_{\mathrm{free}}^v(q_g^v)$ while exploring the topology connections among these enclosed subspaces.
+Fig.~\ref{fig:topology-graph} is an example where the graph has enclosed subspaces as vertices.
 An edge in this graph connecting two enclosed subspaces denotes that node $v$ can move from a sample in one enclosed subspace to a sample in the other.
 The graph is built from $\mathcal{C}_{\mathrm{free}}^v(q^v)$, grows as valid transitions among enclosed subspaces are found, and stops when the enclosed subspace containing $q_g^v$ is visited.
-A graph search algorithm designed based on Dijkstra's framework is shown in Algorithm~\ref{alg:topology}.
+A graph search algorithm based on Dijkstra's framework is shown in Algorithm~\ref{alg:topology}.